 The Peripheral Artery Disease Exercise Program is for individuals with a clinical diagnosis of peripheral artery disease (PAD).
 It is for anyone with this condition who wishes to improve overall health and well-being through exercise and education about lifestyle modification for the improvement of symptoms usually felt with normal activities of daily living.
 For more information, visit http://chhs.unh.edu/kin_es/unh-peripheral-artery-disease-exercise-program.

 USNH 403(b) Retirement Plan is available to provide the opportunity to save for retirement on a tax-advantaged basis and to provide additional income for retirement.
 For more information, visit http://www.usnh.edu/hr/2017_adjunct.html

 Swasey Indoor Pool

 Wildcat Transit is owned and operated by the University of New Hampshire.
-We operate a fixed route bus service serving Durham, Dover, Madbury, Newington, Portsmouth, and Newmarket.
-We also operate a Campus Connector system on the university campus.
-All routes are open to the public but UNH Employees ride free by showing an valid, current UNH ID.
+UNH has fixed route bus service serving Durham, Dover, Madbury, Newington, Portsmouth, and Newmarket.
+UNH also operates a Campus Connector shuttle system on the Durham campus.
+All routes are open to the public but UNH Employees ride free by showing a valid, current UNH ID.
 For more information, visit http://www.unh.edu/transportation/wildcat/index.htm.

-For more information about benefits at the University of New Hampshire, contact a Human Resources Partner by visiting http://www.unh.edu/hr/partners.htm.
+For more information about benefits at the University of New Hampshire, contact your HR Partner by visiting www.unh.edu/hr/partners.